 - A toolbar appears containing the following icons:

-- A Move icon for moving the currently selected components (requires Studio 11.81 or higher (see how to check the version of Studio that is installed).
+- A Move icon for moving the currently selected components.

 - A Trash Can icon for deleting the selected components.

 - A gray border appears around the component.
-(Requires Studio 11.81 or higher (see how to check the version of Studio that is installed).
 Does not apply to components that contain a single field that can hold text such as a Body component.)

 - A label with the component name appears for Container components and components that contain video, social media, or embedded content.